RaptureCore/rapture-masternode-autoinstall/README.md

 ## Desktop wallet setup

-After the MN is up and running, you need to configure the desktop wallet accordingly.
-Here are the steps:
+The first step involves sending exactly 1,000 Rapture to a new wallet address.
+You’ll want to have a small amount above 1,000 Rapture to cover the transaction fee, so you’ll need to have a starting balance of at least, say 1,001.00 Rapture.
+First, we’ll create a new wallet address to hold the 1,000 collateral.
+This will also be the address that the masternode rewards are sent to.

-1. Open the RAPTURE Desktop Wallet.
+1. Open the RAPTURE Desktop Wallet
-2. Go to RECEIVE and create a New Address: **MN1**
+2. Go to "RECEIVE"
-3. Send **1000** RAP to **MN1**.
-You need to send all 1000 coins in one single transaction.
+3. Label: **MN1**
+4. Amount: **1000**
+5. Copy address and Close and Exit this dialog
+6. Go to **SEND**
+7. "Pay To": Strg+V or right mouse "Paste"
+8. IMPORTANT: Don't check any checkbox!
+9. Send with **Send** and confirm with **Yes**
-4. Wait for 15 confirmations.
+10. Wait for 15 confirmations
+11. Go to **Settings-> Options-> Wallet-> Show Masternodes Tab** Click Ok to apply the setting and then close and re-open your local wallet.
+After re-opening, you should see the Masternodes tab which will display the full list of masternodes on the network, as well as masternodes associated with your local wallet (My Masternodes is probably empty because we haven’t added one yet).
-5. Go to **Help -> "Debug Window - Console"**
+12. Go to **Help -> "Debug Window - Console"**
-6. Type the following command: **masternode outputs**
+13. Type the following command: **masternode outputs**
+14. Type the following command: **masternode genkey** *This two outputs are your own secret.
+Tell nobody this numbers!*
-7. Go to  **Tools -> "Open Masternode Configuration File"**
+15. Go to  **Tools -> "Open Masternode Configuration File"**
-8. Add the following entry:
+16. Add the following entry:
 ```
 Alias Address Privkey TxHash TxIndex
 ```